yes-soft-de/turkish-app/backend/README.md

 ```
 #### Filter For cars
 key = city OR price.

-value = is the value you want to find.
+value = the value you want to find.

 For example:
 carsFilter/city/syria